krisgoks/markdowns/codebuilder/codebuilderintro.md

 # How to use?

-First, click on ‘Medical codes’ or ‘Drug codes’ in the left sidebar to load codes you want to create today.
+Click on ‘Medical codes’ or ‘Drug codes’ in the left sidebar to load codes you want to create today.
 The search can be conducted using various terms.
 If more than one field is populated at a time, then the app applies a logical OR operator between terms.

 ### Medical codes
 To get medical codes you have the options to search any of the following fields.